quark-code/quark/packages/theme/README.md

 ```

 # ThemeManager
-The `ThemeManager` class is exposed as the singleton `window._themeManager`, but is most easily accessed by importing a reference.
+The `ThemeManager` class is exposed as the singleton `window.themeManager`, but is most easily accessed by importing a reference.

 ```javascript
 import { themeManager } from '@quark-elements/theme';